Sending Your Child to Boarding School

 “Idleness is the enemy of the soul” Rule of St Benedict 48.1

 For our boarders, visiting families and parents, the surrounding area caters for everyone.
-From exciting weekend activities for our pupils and trips into Bath to relaxing stays for parents at Babington House and fun visiting family days out at Longleat, we really are absolutely spoilt for choice!
+From exciting weekend activities for our pupils and trips into Bath, Glastonbury and Wells to relaxing stays for parents at Babington House and fun visiting family days out at Longleat, we really are absolutely spoilt for choice!

 Why Choose to Board At Downside School: An Overview